 In 2003, the AFCP assisted in training officials from the Supreme Council of Antiquities on the use of new technology to help discover new archeological sites.
 In 2005, the AFCP funded an emergency stabilization project to restore and preserve the 14th-Century Mosque of Aslam Al Silahdar.
 In 2007, the focus of the fund in Egypt shifted to the documentation of the music of the Hababda and Bashariya tribes in the Halayeb and Shalatin tribes on the Red Sea.
 In 2009/2010, the AFCP funded the restoration of the historic 19th century Villa Castagli in downtown Cairo.
 In 2012/2013, AFCP projects have supported preservation of the Greco-Roman civilization in Karanis, Fayoum.
 In 2015, the grant supported the Conservation of the Mausoleum of Imam al-Shafi’I in Old Cairo.

 Museums, Ministries of Culture and Antiquities, and other qualified entities are welcome to apply during the AFCP call for proposals, held annually in December/January.

 The U.S. Embassy in Cairo is accepting proposals for preserving Egypt’s priceless heritage through the Ambassadors Fund for Cultural Preservation (AFCP).
 AFCP has funded preservation of museum collections, cultural practice, and heritage sites that spans Egypt’s history.
-Click here for information about small grant application requirements (.PDF 377 KB) and guidelines (.PDF 142 KB) and here for the large-grant requirements (.PDF 287 KB) and guidelines (.PDF 218 KB).
+Click here for information about small-grant application requirements and guidelines and here for the large-grant requirements and guidelines.
 Please contact us at cairoAFCP@state.gov with your proposals.
 Deadline to submit proposals is December 5, 2019.